santiment/academy/src/docs/sansheets/assets-correlation-matrix-google-sheets/index.md

 title: How to create a correlation matrix as Cryptowatch.io has?
 author: Yura Zatsepin
 ---
-# How to create a correlation matrix as Cryptowatch.io has?

 Let's show a sample how powerfull and easy to use Google Sheets Integration of Santiment data.
 In this article you will understand how to create a correlation